lix-project/lix-website/content/about.md

 - **A language with room to grow.**
   Unlike upstream Nix, Lix intends to be an evolving language -- a robust language versioning system will allow the language to grow and evolve without sacrificing backwards-compatibility or correctness.
-  And room to grow means room for **usability and ergonomics improvements** -- both in the langauge and in tooling.
+  And room to grow means room for **usability and ergonomics improvements** -- both in the language and in tooling.